inclusive-design/idrc/src/index.md

       The IDRC offers consulting services and training in digital accessibility and inclusive design.
+    imageAltText: >-
-    imageAltText: 'Two people demonstrating a prototype created at an inclusive cities hackathon that the IDRC facilitated.'
+      Two people demonstrating a prototype created at an inclusive cities hackathon that the IDRC facilitated.
     image: /media/what-we-do.jpg
   - title: What is inclusive design?
     content: >-